 Eventually, you will reach the main gates, where a giant red lantern hangs.
 This place gets extremely crowded as everyone stops to take pictures.
 Once you are through it, you will see the main Buddhist temple and its majestic five-story pagoda, which are even more photogenic.

-You can go inside the main temple, but keep in mind that no photos are allowed.
-To get the full historical and cultural history of this amazing place and neighborhood, consider an Asakusa guided tour.
-Even better would be to stay at a ryokan, a traditional Japanese inn, such as the Ryokan Asakusa Shigetsu, at the steps of the temple.
+You can go inside the main temple, but no photos are allowed.
+Consider an Asakusa guided tour to get this amazing place and the neighborhood’s full historical and cultural history.
+Even better would be to stay at a ryokan, a traditional Japanese inn, such as the Ryokan Asakusa Shigetsu, at the temple’s steps.

 5. Shinjuku Gyoen National Garden